 Also, the Save Our Homes rule keeps yearly tax value increases to no more than 3% on homes people live in full-time.

-When selling Miami properties, owners should check how much tax they might owe on their profits, especially for rental homes or vacation houses.
+When selling Miami properties, owners should check the tax on their profits, especially for rental homes or vacation houses.

 Selling at the right time and using property swaps (called 1031 exchanges) can help lower tax bills.